caralen/ada-project-faam/README.md

  - make maps more interactive and visually appealing
  - structure the data story and think about how to present it in a website
  - try to find a model that predicts the number of beehives, based on the factors analysed until now (pesticides, parasites, forests, inland waters, agriculture, price etc.)
+ - Ask TAs for Spearman and Pearson correlation on time series